 CLPR has managed the unit publicity for television productions including all three seasons of Screentime's Informer 3838, Pine Gap, Playing For Keeps, Janet King, The Secret Daughter, ANZAC Girls, Crownies, and Brothers In Arms, as well as managing the materials requirements for Fat Tony & Co, Underbelly: Badness, Underbelly: Squizzy and Wolf Creek the television series.
 The company also manages all of Blackfella Films' productions including the highly acclaimed Mabo and multi award winning series Redfern Now (seasons one, two and the telemovie Promise Me), First Contact (season 2), Deep Water and most recently Total Control.
 Credits also include Playmaker's The Wrong Girl, Hiding, four seasons of Love Child, two seasons of The Code, Reckoning and The Commons, Storyark's Carlotta, Gristmill's Upper Middle Bogan, Jungle's A Moody Christmas, Easy Tigers' Jack Irish Season 2, the fifth and final season of Rake and all seasons of Doctor Doctor (aka The Heart Guy), CJZ's House of Bond, Endemol's Blue Murder: Killer Cop, Lingo's Wake In Fright and The Secrets She Keeps and both seasons of Bunya Productions' multi award winning Mystery Road.

-CLPR’s most recent feature campaigns include the documentary feature The Portal, Lliam Worthington's One Less God (aka Mumbai Seige: Four Days of Terror), Abe Forsythe's Down Under, Chris Peckover's Safe Neighborhood (aka Better Watch Out), Shane Abbess' Science Fiction Volume 1: The Osiris Child, as well as previously handling Anupam Sharma's unINDIAN, Stephan Elliott's A Few Best Men and Not Suitable For Children as well as Gristmill Productions’ comedy feature Now Add Honey.
+CLPR’s most recent feature campaigns include The Appleton Ladies Potato Race, the documentary feature The Portal, Lliam Worthington's One Less God (aka Mumbai Seige: Four Days of Terror), Abe Forsythe's Down Under, Chris Peckover's Safe Neighborhood (aka Better Watch Out), Shane Abbess' Science Fiction Volume 1: The Osiris Child, as well as previously handling Anupam Sharma's unINDIAN, Stephan Elliott's A Few Best Men and Not Suitable For Children as well as Gristmill Productions’ comedy feature Now Add Honey.
 CLPR has also assisted Bunya Productions with the media materials for Satellite Boy and the Venice Film Festival and Toronto International Film Festival publicity for the highly acclaimed and mullti award winning Sweet County.

 Having managed campaigns for some of Australia’s most iconic titles, Catherine has built a reputation as one of Australia’s leading film and television public relations consultants specialising in taking productions from script to screen.
 CLPR also manages the corporate public relations profile of its clients as well as handling personal publicity requirements for a number of leading film and television identities.